飞利浦Hue

 This server leverages the Model Context Protocol (MCP) to provide a seamless integration between AI assistants like Claude and your Philips Hue lighting system.
 With it, you can control your smart lights using natural language, access detailed lighting information, and create advanced lighting setups through a standardized AI-friendly interface.

-# Install dependencies pip install phue mcp # Run the server python hue_server.py # Install in Claude Desktop mcp install hue_server.py --name "My Hue Lights"
+# Install dependencies using uv (recommended) uv sync # Test with MCP Inspector uv run mcp dev hue_server.py # Install in Claude Desktop uv run mcp install hue_server.py --name "Philips Hue"

 Then in Claude, start with: "I'd like to control my Philips Hue lights.
 Can you show me which lights I have available?"